a-r-j-u-n-s/linkedin-sales-scraper/README.md

 # Linkedin Sales Scraper
-**LinkedinScraper** is a sales web scraping bot that generates relevant leads/accounts for companies of your choice based on data from [LinkedIn](https://www.linkedin.com/feed/) and saves the results to a .csv file.
+***Currently Deprecated*** **LinkedinScraper** is a sales web scraping bot that generates relevant leads/accounts for companies of your choice based on data from [LinkedIn](https://www.linkedin.com/feed/) and saves the results to a .csv file.
 This bot can also guess the email addresses of leads based on data from [Rocketreach](https://rocketreach.co/)

 ## Dependencies